|Survey name||Crime Survey for England and Wales (CSEW)|

 How we disseminate the data

-This is the first time the Child abuse in England and Wales release has been published.
+Child abuse in England and Wales was first published in January 2020.
 The release includes a number of separate publications describing the main patterns and trends in the data.
+An additional article was published in March 2020 covering child abuse in the criminal justice system.
 These publications are accompanied by data tables.
 A data landscape is also provided to give users a comprehensive list of data sources relating to child abuse, not all of which are included in the release.

 How we review the data